-The Promise and the UNCRC are clear on the importance of children and young people having their views listened to in all areas of their lives.
+The Promise and the United Nations Convention on the Rights of the Child (UNCRC) are clear on the importance of children and young people having their views listened to in all areas of their lives.

-Funding from the Corra Fund to help support us to #Keep The Promise in Moray was successful.
+Funding from the Corra Fund to help support us to #KeepThePromise in Moray was successful.
 A group of care experienced young people led the recruitment of two part time workers.
 The Project Lead and Engagement Officer came into post at the end of 2021.
 Along with young people and key partners, they have prioritised the refresh of the Champions Board.